nyaosorg/nyagos/readme.md

 English
 / [Japanese](./readme_ja.md)

-NYAGOS is the commandline-shell for Windows written with the Programming Language GO and Lua.
+NYAGOS is the commandline-shell written with the Programming Language GO and Lua.

 * UNIX-Like Shell
   * Keybinding like Emacs.